 465 N Highland Ave NE, Atlanta, GA

-But the great thing about this spot besides what’s quite possibly the most perfect B&E special is that they also have incredible sandwiches and omelettes.
-Their daily specials are always insanely good and that’s what I grabbed a photo of here.
-A tomato basil and corn omelette with a balsamic glaze.
-I don’t typically order grits as I’m not southern and I’m not totally sold on them, but it’s a close call between these and Folk Arts.
+But the great thing about this spot besides what’s quite possibly the most perfect bacon and egg special is that they also have incredible sandwiches and omelets.
 A few other favorites are their beet cured salmon plate, BLT sandwich and the fried chicken biscuit.
+You just can’t go wrong here.

 Thanks to Diners, Drive-Ins and Dives though, this spot is CRAZY packed on the weekends.
-Good news is, they serve breakfast all week long.
-My kind of place!
+The good news is, they serve breakfast all week long and have recently started serving alcohol.

 4225 Roswell Road NE, Atlanta GA 30342

-Last but not least, Joy Cafe located in Buckhead is a super tiny breakfast spot perfect for weekend brunching.
-On this past visit, it was my first time getting the very popular steak tacos and I’m glad I made that decision.
+Last but not least, Joy Cafe located in midtown is a really great breakfast spot perfect for weekend brunching.
+Try the steak tacos that are so delicious and filling.
 This may be one of the best things I’ve ever eaten, period.
-I was a little apprehensive because tacos for breakfast just sounds weird, but these were incredible.
 Full of flavor, tender steak and fresh pico de gallo.
-Served up with their breakfast potatoes, you’ll be stuffed for hours.
-I was only able to eat two out of the three so I recommend sharing and also ordering avocado toast for the table.

 As soon as you sit down at Joy Cafe, you’re served a small plate full of their latest baked treats.
-This particular day was pumpkin carrot muffins (not pictured because they were devoured in seconds) and a chocolate, chocolate chip cake as you can see in the top right corner.
-They typically do cinnamon rolls as well, but we weren’t complaining about that days selection.
+This particular day was pumpkin carrot muffins and a chocolate, chocolate chip cake.
+They typically do cinnamon rolls as well, but we weren’t complaining about that day’s selection.
 It’s one of the best parts of Joy Cafe and it helps to satisfy your brunch sweet tooth, so you can then enjoy something a little more savory.

 316 Pharr Road, Atlanta, GA 30305